Advertisement

 It might sound like Italian employers are handing out generous end-of-year bonuses, and it is in fact sometimes referred to as a gratifica natalizia, or Christmas bonus.

-And while it is no doubt helpful (and very pleasant) to get a lump sum at the end of the year, technically the tredicesima is not an extra perk but just another way of dividing up an employee's salary.
+And while it is no doubt helpful (and very pleasant) to get a lump sum in your bank account at the end of the year, technically the tredicesima is not an extra perk but just another way of dividing up an employee's standard salary.

 It is believed to have begun as an optional Christmas bonus, but in 1937 it became a requirement under Italian law for certain types of employers, eg. factory owners, to give all manual workers a 13th payment in December.
 The rule was then extended to cover all employees, and from this point the 'extra' sum was included in the annual salary as standard.